 - Includes 3 pre-painted plastic dragons (red, blue and copper)...

-I have no doubt that Dungeons & Dragons will continue to grow in popularity and with that growth, newer and better games will continually be produced.
+We hope you enjoyed our round-up of the best Dungeons & Dragons board games.
+I have no doubt that D&D will continue to grow in popularity and with that growth, newer and better games will continually be produced.

 Some of my favorite D&D games are the ones you wouldn’t expect.
 I love the thematic elements of Lords of Waterdeep.
 Becoming a quest-giver in a worker placement setting just tickles my fancy.
 The deck-building D&D games are also a lot of fun to play, and if you really feel like some sword & spell swinging action, the D&D Adventure System games basically play as D&D-lite.